chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 ✅ **DO** name controllers with a Controller suffix and use plural names for the RESTful APIs, e.g. UsersController instead of UserController.

 ✅ **DO** inject a cancellation token from the controller action and drill this down to pass to relevant calls that are cancellable.
-If an async call is canceled no additional CPU/Memory needs to be used and pending processes can be canceled.
+If an async call is cancelled no additional CPU/Memory needs to be used and pending processes can be cancelled.

 ✅ **DO** make use of the `FromServices` attribute to localize dependency injection in controllers.
 This is most useful when you have a bloated ctor with dependencies that are only used by all controller actions.
 This removes injection bloat from the ctor and makes it clear where dependencies are used.